What are the program prerequisites, and requirements for employment?

 WCC is a member of CyberWatch, a consortium of higher education institutions, businesses, and government agencies that is focused on building and maintaining a stronger information security/assurance workforce.
 In addition, CyberWatch is committed to improving the quality and increasing the awareness of information security/assurance in the education and business communities.
 CyberWatch is funded by the National Science Foundation.

 WCC is the lead institution of CyberWatch West, a consortium of higher education institutions, businesses, and government agencies that is focused on building and maintaining a stronger information security/assurance workforce.
 CyberWatch West is a consortium of 62 institutions (and growing) with a regional, west coast focus.
 CyberWatch West is funded by the National Science Foundation.

-What are the standards to be successful in the CIS program?
+What are the standards to be successful in the CIS and cybersecurity program?

-Students of Whatcom's CIS program must maintain a grade point average (GPA) of at least 2.0 (C) to remain in the program.
+Students of Whatcom's CIS and cybersecurity program must earn a grade of at least 2.0 (C) in each program course to earn the associates degree.

 Cybersecurity students wishing to apply to be accepted into Western Washington University's Computer and Information Systems Security bachelor degree program must first earn the AAS-T degree in cybersecurity with at least a 2.5 GPA.